Montgomery Clift: Personal life

 Robbins is said to have conceived the basic plot of West Side Story after Clift shared the idea with him, according to actor Russ Tamblyn.
 In 2021, Tamblyn recalled that Robbins "told us on the set one day that the idea really came from Montgomery Clift, who was Jerry's boyfriend at the time...
 He said that he was with Monty at a party on Fire Island... [and Clift said] 'I've got an idea for a musical.
 Why not have a musical about Romeo and Juliet, but make it with gangs in New York?'
 And Jerry said that he just couldn't get it out of his head."
 Robbins called Clift a "theatrical genius" early on in their affair.

 In the early 1950s, Barney Balaban (president of Paramount Pictures) invited Clift on one of the Balaban family vacations to Nassau, Bahamas.
 Judy Balaban, his daughter, claimed that she had an immediate connection with Clift and the two were "joined at the hip", dating for many months following.
 She attended the New York premiere of A Place in the Sun in August 1951 as his date.

-Prior to his involvement with Balaban, Clift had received a barrage of blackmail phone calls at his residence, threatening to out him as homosexual, which resulted in Clift having to repeatedly change his number.
+Before his relationship with Balaban, Clift had received a barrage of blackmail phone calls at his residence, threatening to out him as homosexual, which resulted in Clift having to repeatedly change his number.

 While the press assumed that Balaban and Clift were an item, Clift secretly dated British actor Roddy McDowall.
-According to Balaban, she was naïve about Clift's homosexuality and his romantic involvement with McDowall, who would occasionally accompany them on public outings.
+According to Balaban, she was naïve about Clift's sexual orientation and his romantic involvement with McDowall, who would occasionally accompany them on public outings.
 McDowall was introduced to Clift by his Lassie Come Home co-star Elizabeth Taylor.
 During the two and a half years that Clift stayed away from films, McDowall's career was nonexistent.
 He devoted himself entirely to Clift and moved from Los Angeles to New York City to be closer to his idol.
 Reportedly, McDowall attempted suicide after their breakup.
 Nevertheless, he showed no bitterness and also remained one of Clift's loyal friends.
 McDowall starred with Clift in his final picture, The Defector.
 Clift later stated that he could never have finished the film without McDowall's moral support.

 While filming for Vittorio De Sica in Italy, Clift had a romance with Truman Capote.
 Author James Jones and Clift became very close during the filming of From Here to Eternity.
 Jones publicly stated, "I would have had an affair with him, but he never asked me."
 One of Clift's first intimate relationships was with composer Lehman Engel.
 He was also involved with Donald Windham and his partner Sandy Campbell.
 In his memoir, Arthur Laurents suggests that Clift had a fling with Farley Granger.